UMass hockey preps for pair of matchups with Providence

 “I think it’s just the mindset,” Carvel said.
 “I think they’re looking for pretty goals right now.
 You got to shoot the puck and retrieve it, then things kind of open up.
 Providence is very aggressive on their kill so it’s going to be hard to get pucks to the net but that’s going to be our focus, to shoot more.”

-“We scored [those] four powerplay goals basically on rebounds and loose pucks.
+“We scored [those] four power play goals basically on rebounds and loose pucks.
 None of them were pretty.
 They were all pretty much backdoor, one-time shots,” he said.

 Freshman goalie Matt Murray, who has been the prominent netminder for UMass, has started in seven of its first nine matchups on the season, but was pulled in favor of sophomore Ryan Wischow after the first period Saturday.